frdchang/fcMatlabTools/README.md

 ```

-## datastructures used in the code:
+## datastructures used in the code
 - spotParamStruct is a container that is used to hold various parameters of a spot.
 Depending how it is used, not all parameters are populated.
 this container should be able to handle different fits, such as 0 spots, 1 spot, 2 spots etc.
   * for synthetic spot generation it is organized like so: